 Since Bonito exploded on the ecotourism map in the early 1990s, the number of visitors has risen dramatically every year, leading to the creation of the 76-sq-km Serra da Bodoquena national park in 2000.
 Though some of the attractions are within the park boundaries, the vast majority of the protected area is off-limits to visitors.

-Bonito is a one-street show.
-Coronel Pilad Rebuá is a 3km stretch that’s home to everything you are likely to need during your stay.
+Bonito is a one-street town.
+Coronel Pilad Rebuá is a 3km stretch that is home to everything you are likely to need during your stay.